Is Debt Bad for Your Health?

 Posted on 25 jul 2018

-Laurence Hugo is the director of Credit Mediation Service Pty Ltd, negotiation specialist assisting consumer and commercial entities with debt problems.
+Laurence Hugo is the director of Credit Mediation Service Pty Ltd, negotiation specialist assisting consumer and commercial entities with debt problems and debt negotiations.
 If you feel like you’re over your head and you need guidance with the banks, contact the author: Laurence Hugo 1300 490 030, firstname.lastname@example.org, www.creditmediation.com.au

 Some Australians live comfortably with extraordinary credit card debt, normalising it with ideas that everyone has debt, its apart of modern living etc. This is self-harming logic, its these people who will characteristically retire penniless and without the benefit of a retirement plan.

 Other Australians have the opposite problem, debt can cause enormous stress to the point they become obsessed with paying loans off at the sacrifice of other essential bills.